hasgeek/doctypehtml5/templates/approve_notice.md

 Hello {{ p.fullname }}!

-Your registration for DocType HTML5 has been approved.
+Your registration for DocType HTML5 has been accepted.
 We look forward to seeing you at the event on October 9.

 The event will be hosted by [NSRCEL][] at the auditorium in the